TheIcyColdPenguin/Mandelbrot-Set/README.md

         or
     -   press the "+" and "-" keys on your keyboard

--   To change the resolution of the render, drag the Max iterations slider around.
+-   To change the resolution of the render, drag the "Max iterations" slider around.
     -   Do note that slower computers might have trouble handling higher resolutions.
+    -   An interesting activity would be to move the slider all the way to the left, and slowly nudge it to the right.
+        This allows you to see how the image gets more detailed as the number of iterations increases.

 <br /><br />